 All of which leads to the question: if the court is going to consider the child’s preference, how will the child communicate that preference to the judge?

-As a practical matter, judges do not like to place children in the uncomfortable and potentially quite unhealthy position of having to choose between two parents.
+As a practical matter, judges do not like to place children in the uncomfortable and potentially very unhealthy position of having to choose between two parents.
 Courts avoid requiring a child to side with one parent or testify against a parent whenever possible.

 One exception—where a parent should certainly consider calling their child to testify—would be where the child has experienced or is danger of abuse, or there is some other compelling, health-and-safety-related reason to do so (for example, blatant dangerous drug use in the child’s presence).